What Should It Mean When A Company Says It “Understands Customer Needs”?

 It is very tempting to dive right into the thing we want to make, especially if the company is technically oriented.
 But even the best technical offerings can’t make it in the market if they don’t meet a market and customer need and aren’t wrapped in all the right experiential elements.

 At some point an organization is going to have to make trade offs around product and service requirements and features.
-It is best to have something to trade against and this is where customer needs enable thorough traceability in the requirements chain comes in.
+It is best to have something to trade against and this is where customer needs come in.
+They enable thorough traceability in the requirements chain.
 A product requirement that satisfies multiple customer requirements or business requirements is more likely to be prioritized than one that only addresses one requirement or a few low priority requirements.
 Customer needs are in the front-most end of the requirements chain.

 Figure 3: Customer contribution to the requirements chain